pachyderm/pachyderm/doc/cookbook/splitting.md

 `--split` flag.

-When you use `pachctl put file --split sql ...`, Pachyderm splits you `pgdump` file into three parts - the header, rows, and the footer.
+When you use `pachctl put file --split sql ...`, Pachyderm splits your `pgdump` file into three parts - the header, rows, and the footer.
 The header contains all the SQL statements in the `pgdump` file that set up the schema and tables.
 The rows are split into individual files, or if you specify